tawmae/tawmae.github.io/recent_events.md

 4. Done 🥳

 {: .new }
-To have the events in multiple scenes, don't create an individual browser source into any scene, but instead create a new **nested** scene and put just a single browser source in there.
+To have the events in multiple scenes, don't create an individual browser source in every scene, but instead create a new **nested** scene and put just a single browser source in there.
 Then place that scene into all your other scenes.
 This way you won't have to create 20 browser sources for 20 scenes.

 - - - -